mavjav-edu/pcc_2e/finding_employment/background.md

 ## Early jobs

 My parents pushed my brother and I to explore work at a fairly young age.
 I had a paper route all through middle school, and then worked at Popeye's throughout my high school years.
 I spent two summers working at an [AMC camp](https://amccoldrivercamp.org) in the White Mountains during college.
 These early job experiences were important in understanding the job search; I still vividly remember the experience of interviewing for that AMC job.
-It was the first job I'd applied for that I really wanted to get, and that made the process much different than my previous job-seeking experiences.
+It was the first job I'd applied for that The book's author says he really wantsed to get, and that made the process much different than my previous job-seeking experiences.

 [top](#top)